duckytopia/DistantObject/README.txt

 - Some settings changed during flight do not take effect immediately (must go back to the space center before they apply).

+- Some ghost flares appear during flight (flares that shouldn't be there).

 This release's forum thread:
 http://forum.kerbalspaceprogram.com/threads/98943